aleshaleksey/fansys23/10-conditions-types.md

 ___
 ### Esoteric damage

-Esoteric damage is caused by, typically powerful, supernatural beings.
+Esoteric damage is usually caused by supernatural beings of considerable power, usually divine beings.
 It typically affects either the spirit or essence of an entity.
 Esoteric damage cannot exist in a world without the "supernatural".
 These three damage types are particularly dangerous because they ignore the SP and MP of entities that are not divine.

 ___
 #### Divine